leonardoce/leonardoce-home/_drafts/2018-03-01-rocket-tutorial-2.md

 ---
 layout: post
-title: Rust & Racket Tutorial, the URL path
+title: Rust & Rocket Tutorial, the URL path
 ---

 In the [previous tutorial]({% post_url 2018-02-27-rocket-tutorial-1 %}) we